Fountainpay/Fountain-React-V1/README.md

 ## Usage

-Add Fountainpayto your projects as a component or a react hook:
+Add Fountainpay to your projects as a component or a react hook:

 1. [As a Component](#components)
 2. [Directly in your code](#hooks)